 - Line a shallow dish or pan with parchment paper.

-- Place in the freezer and scrape with a fork every 30 minutes until frozen solid.
+- Place in the freezer and scrape with a fork every 30 minutes until frozen solid, about 2–3 hours total.

-- Scoop the granita into glasses, top with whipped coconut cream, and serve with desired toppings.
+- Scoop the granita into glasses, top with whipped coconut cream and a drizzle of honey if using, and garnish with edible flowers.
+Serve immediately.

 Notes